Can PCP Prescribe Antidepressants?

 Mental health conditions, including anxiety, depression, post-traumatic stress disorder (PTSD), and others, affect nearly 60 million people in the United States.
 Nearly one in five Americans will experience a mental disorder at some point in their lives.
 Discussing mental health concerns is never easy, and you may be unsure of where to turn for help.
 However, the sooner you seek treatment for your mental health issues, the sooner you can begin living a more fulfilling life.

 While you may not typically think of your primary care doctor as someone who can diagnose mental health issues, they are often the best place to start.
 After all, primary care physicians are not only there to treat your physical health but also your mental and emotional well-being.
 A primary care doctor will perform a thorough physical assessment, diagnose the issue, and explore treatment options, including psychological counseling.
-In some cases, they may prescribe antidepressants when appropriate or refer you to a mental health expert if needed.
+In some cases, they may manage antidepressants when appropriate or refer you to a mental health expert if needed.

-If your primary care doctor prescribes antidepressants, they will continue to monitor their effectiveness and any side effects you may experience.
+If your primary care doctor recommends antidepressants, they will continue to monitor their effectiveness and any side effects you may experience.
 They can also offer lifestyle recommendations to support mental health, including exercise, stress management, and sleep advice.
 And your primary care physician will check for other potential causes of your symptoms, such as thyroid issues or hormonal imbalances.

 Signs and Symptoms You Might Need Antidepressants